PialKanti/ToDoApp/README.md

 - Create, update or delete a todo event
 - Complete an event with a single button click
 - Show events in three separate categories - upcoming, completed, and expired
-- Automatically move an expired event to Expired category
+- Automatically move an expired event to the Expired category

 ## Tech